wrale/mcp-server-tree-sitter/CRITICAL-NEXT-STEPS.md

     - Handled null nodes safely throughout traversal code
     - Improved memory efficiency for large ASTs

+## Remaining Critical Issues (March 16, 2025)

+The latest testing reveals significant issues with AST parsing and query functionality:

+1. ❌ **AST Node Dictionary Building Error**
+   - Current status: `get_ast` fails with "Node ID not found in nodes_dict" error
+   - Issue appears to be in the node tracking during AST creation
+   - Affects all AST-dependent functions like queries, symbol extraction, etc.
+   - This is now the **highest priority issue** to fix

+2. ❌ **Query Execution Issues**
+   - Current status: Query execution completes but returns no results
+   - Related to AST node dictionary issues
+   - Affects all semantic analysis capabilities

+3. ❌ **Tree Cursor Implementation**
+   - While cursor API is defined, the implementation appears to be incomplete or not working
+   - Tree traversal issues impact all AST functionality
+   - Node extraction is failing during AST construction

+## Immediate Action Items

+Based on the latest testing, these are the immediate priorities:

+1. **Fix Node Dictionary Building**
+   - Review the node_to_dict implementation in models/ast.py
+   - Fix the node ID tracking mechanism
+   - Ensure proper node registration in the dictionary
+   - Add error handling to provide better diagnostics

+2. **Debug AST Construction Process**
+   - Add detailed logging to the AST construction process
+   - Create a simplified test case with minimum dependencies
+   - Verify the correct API usage for tree-sitter-language-pack

+3. **Fix Query Capture Processing**
+   - Once AST issues are fixed, ensure query captures are properly extracted
+   - Add handling for empty query results
+   - Implement more robust error reporting

+4. **Complete Tree Cursor Implementation**
+   - Ensure the cursor implementation correctly traverses the AST
+   - Fix node parent-child relationship tracking
+   - Implement safe navigation through the tree

 ## Remaining Next Steps

 The following tasks still need to be addressed: